Day Trading in India 2023

 - Margin account – This type account allows you to borrow money from your broker.
 This will enable you to bolster your potential profits, but also comes with the risk of greater losses and rules to follow.
 If you want to start day trading with no minimum this isn’t the option for you.
 Most brokerage firms will insist you lay down a minimum investment before you can start trading on margin.
 You can also experience a margin call, where your broker demands a greater deposit to cover potential losses.

-The brokers list has more detailed information on account options, such as day trading cash and margin accounts.
+The list of online brokers in India has more detailed information on account options, such as day trading cash and margin accounts.

 Day trading platforms in India are relatively limited in comparison to other globally accessible options.
 Since 2014, day trading with Robinhood has been a safe haven for many traders wishing to trade without paying a commission.
 On the flip side, some say day trading on Robinhood comes with a significant pitfall – paying a commission helps discipline traders by giving you a reason not to trade.